simoneconnola/Constrainable/README.md

     container.trailingAnchor.constraint(equalTo: view.layoutMarginsGuide.trailingAnchor),
 ])

-// firstLabel and secondLabel are vertically centered in the container, have the same size and are separated by a 20 points spacer
+// firstLabel and secondLabel are vertically centered in the container, have the same width and are separated by a 20 points spacer
 NSLayoutConstraint.activate([
     firstLabel.centerYAnchor.constraint(equalTo: container.centerYAnchor),
     firstLabel.leadingAnchor.constraint(equalTo: container.leadingAnchor),